lucievomelova/RhythmRecognition/tests/README.md

  shift was exactly half of the correct beat time shift
 * *no** - if the beat track was completely wrong

 The results can be found in `beat_results.csv`.
-The score-based approach was slightly better.
-As for onset detection approach, energy-based novelty function gave slightly better results.
+The score-based approach worked better.

 ## Rhythm detection
 Rhythm detection testing file is `test-rhythm.ipynb`.
 This file generates audio files from provided songs, and it adds